dropbox/dropbox-sdk-java/ReadMe.md

 ## Dropbox for Java tutorial

 A good way to start using the Java SDK is to follow this quick tutorial.
-Just make sure you have the the Java SDK [installed](#setup) first!
+Just make sure you have the Java SDK [installed](#setup) first!

 ### Register a Dropbox API app